 Your Welcome Package should collect vital information, inform the client of policies, and collect signatures so that time isn’t wasted at that first appointment.
 But it can do much more than that.

-By creating engaging worksheets, encouraging or motivational quotes, and perhaps even some helpful resources for them to check out, you can engage the client in healthy and anxiety-riding behaviors before you even meet.
+, encouraging or motivational quotes, and perhaps even some helpful resources for them to check out, you can engage the client in healthy and anxiety-riding behaviors before you even meet.
 Welcome Packages aid in creating a memorable experience for your clients and provide branding opportunities for you.
 They are a chance for you to differentiate yourself, to list the services you offer, and establish the value you can bring to their life.

 What To Include